n6ls0n/learn-opengl-playground/README.md

 - OpenGL is then able to sample the correct texels and there's less cache memory involved when sampling that part of the mipmaps.

+#### *Transformations*

+- Transformations of vectors occur via the utilization of matrices

+- Matrix multiplication is not commutative

+- The matrices used to carry out these transformations are called transformation matrices

+- If you have multiple transformation matrices, they will evaluated from right-to-left

+- The recommended order of matrix transformations is:
+  1. Scaling
+  2. Rotation
+  3. Translation

 ### Lighting